quent1111/R-TYPE/docs/game-design/game-design.md

 ## References

 - See `docs/architecture/ecs.md` for details on the ECS structure.
-- See `server/game_logic/` for server-side authoritative logic examples.
+ - See `docs/architecture/ecs.md` for details on the ECS structure.

-*Document last updated: 2025-12-01*
+ - See `server/src/` (e.g. `server/src/Game.cpp`, `server/src/ecs/systems.hpp`) for server-side authoritative logic examples.